Uses for the Triang Clerestories

 With a bit of modeller's licence concerning the body width, Nick Wood has 'cut-and-shut' some original Triang offerings to produce a D37 brake 3rd and a C10 all 3rd, to run on his Much Murkle layout.

-The Triang GWR clerestory coaches can still be obtained secondhand at swapmeets and online auctions such as e-bay.
+The Triang GWR clerestory coaches, first introduced in 1961, can be obtained secondhand at swapmeets and online auctions such as e-bay, and are occasionally re-introduced by Hornby.
 Though not to any particular prototype, the bodies from these coaches provide a tempting subject for hacking about into more prototypical diagrams.
 The following notes are intended to provide a helping hand in that direction.
-(Mikkel Kjartan describes further conversions of these Triang bodies for a C22 all 3rd and a V5 4-wheel PBV.)
+(Mikkel Kjartan describes further conversions of these Triang bodies for a C10 all 3rd and a V5 4-wheel PBV.)

 These bodies are the 'old' Triang offerings, with moulded panelling, and should not be confused with the later Hornby longer gangway/corridor versions (see below), whose panelling is denoted merely by the printed lining.
 Two body types were produced; the Brake 3rd, and the 2nd.
 The other key difference is that the old Triang bodies are 8' wide, whereas the later Hornby coaches are 8'6" wide.